Wondering what you can do with a song you wrote? Here’s some practical advice, for recording and distributing your music.

 Like all forms of publishing, there are lots of different songwriting paths.
 Here are the main options for newbie songwriters.

 Songwriters can record their own song and release it themselves for others to listen to.
-Here are a few places that self-released tracks can be posted.
+Here are a few places where self-released tracks can be posted.